 I saw someone yesterday, eaten up with loneliness.
 Coming from my warm and vibrant home, I felt the sadness emanating from his house; that empty, post-loss pain that can drag through old age.
 Real life suffering isn’t like in the films: we can’t guarantee a happy ending or step away unscathed from a sad one.
 It hurts, it’s not what we dreamed of – and nor is it what our parents hoped for us.
 There are times when misery can, on top of everything else, feel like failure.

 In tough times, one of the most helpful things anyone said to me was, “Sometimes things get better quicker than you expect.”
 The other thing is simple warmth.
 One person who helped me through a painful period didn’t say much, didn’t gush, take charge or inflate the drama, just shared a private moment of sympathy that sustained me and earned them my loyalty.

 All we can do is try to be the people whose presence helps others through.
 I have a handful of people whose presence helps me — incredible, ordinary people who just help by existing (or having existed).
 Family members.
 The memory of a stranger who once gave me money for a phone call.
-A relatively new friend whom I’m yet to know well but whose presence makes me feel that there are decent people in the world.
-I try not to lean on these people — since my earliest memories, I’ve drawn my energy from the earth and the sea; I rest my sanity on escaping into the wind and staring at the sky.
-I don’t need bolstering and I don’t need practical help.
-I don’t need them to do anything other than be.
-But their existence makes me feel better.
+A new friend whom I’m yet to know well but whose presence makes me feel that there are decent people in the world.
+I don’t lean on them — I draw my energy from the earth and the sea, or staring at the sky, but their existence makes me feel better.

-It’s not said often enough: some people are deeply good.
+It’s not said often enough: some people are good.